blaze/blaze/docs/source/_static/presentations/markdown/mloss/foundations.md

 *  Solutions:
     * Use separate processes (hard to share data)
     * Use C/Fortran code and release the GIL
+        * Pandas releases the GIL on groupby operations
+        * Scikit-image [released the GIL](https://github.com/scikit-image/scikit-image/pull/1519) in a weekend sprint

 ### Hardware has changed since 1991